ClarkGuilty/Qt-stamp-visualizer/README.md

 ```
 - Toggle `Legacy Survey (LS)` to automatically display a Legacy Survey cutout of the same area.
 - Toggle `Large Fov` to display a Legacy Survey cutout covering of 4.5 arcmin².
-- Toggle `Residuals` to display a Legacy Survey cutout of residuals of the area.
+- Toggle `Residuals` to display a Legacy Survey cutout of the residuals of the area.
 - Toggle `Pre-fetch` to download in the background the Legacy Survey images of all the stamps to classify.
 - Toggle `Auto-next` to automatically show the next stamp after making a classification.
 - Toggle `Keyboard shortcuts` to activate the keyboard shortcuts: